Skip to main content

 Import data

-If you want to import data in y our database from this spreadsheet, you need to define a update_database(self, sheets) method.
+If you want to import data in y our database from this spreadsheet, you need to define a update_database(self, request, sheets) method.
 This method is called after all data validations have been completed, and receive a python dict with an item for each sheet.
 The key is the name of the sheet, and the value is a python list of rows.
 Each row is a list containing a value for each column.

-def update_database(self, sheets):
+def update_database(self, request, sheets):

 for sheet_name, rows in sheets.items():